 FUNDING AREAS: Health, arts and culture, youth, education, equipment, historical preservation, poverty, hunger, people with disabilities

-PROFILE: The Cherokee Strip Community Foundation (CSCF) is based in Enid, Oklahoma, and serves the needs of the Cherokee Strip region.
-It was established in 2000 as the Enid Community Foundation with a $1.8 million challenge match from the Sisters of Mercy.
+PROFILE: Established in 2000 originally as the Enid Community Foundation, the Cherokee Strip Community Foundation (CSCF) is based in Enid, Oklahoma, and serves the needs of the Cherokee Strip region.
+It was established with a $1.8 million challenge match from the Sisters of Mercy.
 The trustees decided to change the name in 2009 to better reflect the foundation's Northwest Oklahoma focus.
-At the time this profile was written, CSCF had 27 trustees and staff, 203 funds, 50 nonprofits served, and approximately $18 million in assets.
+Grantmaking areas of interest include health, arts and culture, youth, education, equipment, historical preservation, poverty, hunger, and people with disabilities.

 Once per year, the community foundation awards grants from its unrestricted endowments.
 In the past, grants have gone to Hope Outreach, the Regional Food Bank Foundation of Oklahoma, Enid Symphony Orchestra Association, Hedges Rational Speech and Hearing Center, and the Oklahoma Dental Foundation.
 With this funder, the geographic location and the impact of a proposed project are often more important than the specific field of interest.
 In addition to the unrestricted endowments, grantseekers can view a list of funds at CSCF here.

 Most of CSCF’s grants are between $1,000 and $10,000, however, larger grants are occasionally made too.
 View a list of recent grantees here.
 Grantmaking is restricted to the town of Enid and elsewhere in Northwestern Oklahoma.
 The bulk of foundation grants goes to special projects, innovative programs, and equipment purchases and upgrades.
 As a general rule, the foundation does not support operating expenses, research, fundraisers, religious purposes, political projects, or travel.